 Documentary About Garai Makaya

 From 24th June 2018 I will take on a New World Record Endurance Challenge on my ElliptiGO bike - aiming to ride 2,700km (1,700-miles) across Britain, from Land's End to John o'Groats and back again - in order to raise awareness and funding for a project very close to my heart (a documentary film about my late brother, the skydiver Garai Makaya, and the skydiving community he built in Botswana).

 On the 11th February 2017 Garai Makaya passed away in a skydiving accident in South Africa.
 Garai had been a pioneer in the skydiving and adventure tourism movement in Botswana, touching many lives and making what many considered to be an extreme sport more accessible - and relevant - to 'everyday people'.

-As depicted in the photo below with the President of Botswana, Garai was able to reach and engage with a kaleidoscope of people - of all ages, backgrounds and careers - and he was able to get them to take an active interest in the things he was passionate about.
+As depicted in the photo above (with His Excellency Ian Khama, President of Botswana at the time) Garai was able to reach and engage with a kaleidoscope of people - of all ages, backgrounds and careers - and he was able to get them to take an active interest in the things he was passionate about.